 This is hard for us to accept; our training focussed on quantitative data.
 Plots!
 Error bars!
 Equations!

-But an actual story, describing in detail about how your team in particular made possible some important-to-the-listener advance by a named and quoted researcher, answers more questions about the impact your team brings to your community than any plot or table you can bring.
+But an actual story, describing in detail about how your team in particular made possible some important-to-the-listener advance by a named and quoted researcher, answers more questions about the impact your team brings to your community than any plot or table you can show.

 Collecting these stories is time- and labour-intensive; but the conversations you have collecting them are inherently valuable, and you’ll learn a lot; the materials you collect can be reused countless different ways; and they are compelling to decision makers and other researchers, while documenting for your team members why what they do matters and giving them a portfolio of their contributions.
 You can use them in talks and on your website and in annual reports and in emails.
 Eventually you have a library that can be deployed in a targeted way as needed.